wso2/docs-is/en/docs/administer/configuring-the-primary-user-store.md

 for your system.

 !!! info "The default User Store"
-    The primary user store that is configured by default in every WSO2 product is a JDBC user store, which reads/writes into the internal database of the product server.
-By default, the internal database is H2 (except for WSO2 IS, which uses an LDAP as the default user store).
-This database is used by the Authorization Manager (for user authentication information) as well as the User Store Manager (for defining users and roles).
+    The primary user store that is configured by default in WSO2 Identity Server is a LDAP user store, This database is used by the Authorization Manager (for user authentication information) as well as the User Store Manager (for defining users and roles).

-Instead of using the embedded database, you can set up a separate repository and configure it as your primary user store.
+Instead of using the embedded LDAP, you can set up a separate repository and configure it as your primary user store.
 Since the user store you want to connect to might have different schemas from the ones available in the embedded user store, it needs to go through an adaptation process.
-WSO2 products provide the following adapters, for connecting to LDAP, Active Directory and JDBC.
+WSO2 Identity Server provide the following adapters, for connecting to LDAP, Active Directory and JDBC.
 Thereby, these adapters enable you to authenticate users from different types of user stores.